ivan-hc/AM/.github/ISSUE_TEMPLATE/add-portable-apps--not-appimages-.md

 ## If available on Github.com
 - name (lowercase, this will be the command to use)
-- repository (URL, do not use the download link)
+- repository (URL, DO NOT use direct download link)

 ## If available on other sites
 - name (lowercase, this will be the command to use)
-- main site, repository or reference web page (URL, do not use the download link)
+- main site, repository or reference web page (URL, DO NOT use direct download link)
 - download page (if different from the main page)
 - description of the application